jbass23/mybots/README.md

 many or few mutations.
 As the fitness of the robot increases, the odds of a synapse or link dimension mutating decrease.
 This is because large mutations can assist a brand-new robot in getting on the right path, but large mutations of established robots are less likely to improve the fitness than smaller mutations.
-If a mutation proved successful, i.e. the fitness of the mutated creature was better than that of the original, the mutated creature replaces the original in the population and creates its own "children."
+If a mutation proved successful, i.e. the fitness of the mutated robot was better than that of the original, the mutated robot replaces the original in the population and creates its own "children."
 Otherwise, the child is erased, and the parent creates a new child.
 This evolution process takes place for 500 (`c.NumberOfGenerations`) generations.
 Finally, we find the robot in the final generation with the best fitness in the population and displays it in a Python GUI.

 ## Running the Program
 Download the files and type `python3 search.py X` into your terminal to run, where _X_ is replaced with any number to select the seed (it runs `np.random.seed(X)`).
-A python pop-up should appear with your random creature.
-Run again for a new creature, and select a different seed, then back to the original to get replicate your ludobots.
+A python pop-up should appear with your random robot.
+Run again for a new robot, and select a different seed, then back to the original to get replicate your ludobots.
 For my testing, I used seeds 1, 2, ..., 10 (the image is saved to a file called "fitness*X*.png).
-Each simulation of a creature took about 0.2 seconds on my machine (ten generations with a population size of ten took about twenty seconds), although your machine might be different.
+Each simulation of a robot took about 0.2 seconds on my machine (ten generations with a population size of ten took about twenty seconds), although your machine might be different.
 A run of 500 generations with a population size of 10 takes between fifteen and twenty minutes.
-If you also use seeds 1-10, you can afterwards run `python3 analyze.py` to create a graph of the fitness of the best creature for any given generation among those ten seeds.
+If you also use seeds 1-10, you can afterwards run `python3 analyze.py` to create a graph of the fitness of the best robot for any given generation among those ten seeds.
 They will all show up on the same graph, so you can compare runs against each other!
 Finally, if you run `python3 showpickles.py X all` (again, where _X_ is replaced with any number to select the seed), you will